-Buenos Aires is the Latin American metropolis.
-Besides that Buenos Aires is known as the birthplace of the tango, it has many more surprising facts that you know.
+Buenos Aires is a Latin American metropolis.
+Besides that Buenos Aires is known as the birthplace of the tango, it has many more surprising facts than you know.
 Let’s check it out.
-Here are our top 5 cool facts about Buenos Aires 😀
+Here are my top 5 cool facts about Buenos Aires 😀

 1. Bookstores everywhere